Online | 9th & 12th October

 The conference has been curated to help today’s leading technology companies understand the significant value of combining teams of technologists with social scientists.
 Together we can build a future in which socially-responsible AI is the norm.

-You’ll meet experts from anthropology, artificial intelligence, computer science, data science, machine learning, and sociology, and make genuine connections.
-Join us and be part of this “amazing” and “unique” event.
+This year there are three streams: fintech, health tech, and smart cities.
+You’ll hear from experts from anthropology, artificial intelligence, computer science, cybersecurity, data science, digital sociology, economics, human rights, and medicine.
+Join us and be part of this ground-breaking and unique event.

 What our delegates & speakers are saying